 ESG- Environmental Social Governance

-While CSR communicates initiatives, ESG is the next evolution of this, measuring how well a business adhered to these initiatives through the inclusion of data in reports.
-Historically, CSR reports existed; however, they only provided minimal insight into a company’s impact and weren’t as data-driven as ESG reports are today.
+While CSR communicates initiatives, ESG is the next evolution of this, measuring how well a business adhered to these initiatives through the inclusion of data-driven reports.
+Historically, CSR reports existed; however, they only provided minimal insight into a company’s impact and weren’t as analytical as ESG reports are today.

 With ESG reporting, quantitative evidence is used to measure a company’s progress on specific initiatives.
-For instance, a company may outline the actions it is taking to become more environmentally sustainable on its CSR landing page; however, its ESG report may show the percentage of GHG emissions they have reduced to date.
+For instance, a company may outline the actions it is taking to become more environmentally sustainable on its CSR landing page; however, its ESG report will show the percentage of GHG emissions reduced to date.

 The data from ESG reports are often used as an indicator to help investors gauge whether a company will be a viable investment, with 85% of investors considering ESG factors in their 2020 investments.
 Furthermore, ESG reports influence consumers’ purchasing decisions, as 76% of consumers said they would discontinue relations with companies that treat employees, the community, and the environment poorly.